Some issues are easier to solve than others.

 And if you’d like some more examples of what to look for, the Michigan State Police put together this video that shows some common signs of human trafficking—can you spot them?

-These are only some of the possible indicators—if something seems off for another reason, it’s a good idea to report it as well.
-And remember, these signs can appear anywhere in any context, whether it’s someone you’ve known for years or you just met.
+These are only some of the possible indicators—if something seems off for another reason, it’s also a good idea to report it.
+And remember, these signs can appear anywhere in any context, whether it’s someone you’ve known for years or just met.

 How and where to report a suspicious situation

-If you notice one of these signs or other suspicious activity, it’s important to report what you’ve seen to proper authorities.
+If you notice one of these signs or other suspicious activity, you must report what you’ve seen to the proper authorities.

 The National Human Trafficking Hotline, run by a nonprofit and funded in part by the U.S. State Department, is a 24/7 hotline that responds both to tips/reports of possible trafficking and victims themselves.
 You can call 1-888-373-7888 any time.
-You can also text 233733 at any time or chat live on their website.
-Advocates on the other end will coordinate with the best resources for the situation—local law enforcement if warranted, investigators, and service provider partners that help with victims’ needs.
+You can also text 233733 anytime or chat live on their website.
+Advocates, on the other hand, will coordinate with the best resources for the situation—local law enforcement, if warranted; investigators; and service provider partners who help with victims’ needs.

 If you would rather, you can submit a tip online to the FBI.
 Note that this will lead to a slower response to the situation.